gpdowney/Dawn-of-Somethings/src/slavery.md

 We gain our social identity through the care we give and receive.
 A parent is a parent because they care for a child.
 A subject requires a king.
-And slavery produces a luxury class.
-In other words, slaves allow their masters to become elites.
+And slavery produces a luxury class, meaning that slaves allow their masters to become elites.

 ## Slavery is the theft of care labor